popsim-consortium/stdpopsim/docs/development.rst

 **An important note:**
-when an existing resource file (such as a genetic map or annotation) is updated and replaces the previous version, be sure to update the name of the file pattern with a version number (i.e. ``name_{id}_more_name_v1.tar.gz``).
+when an existing resource file (such as a genetic map or annotation) is updated and replaces the previous version, be sure to update the url file name with a version number (i.e. ``url=(<...>/filename_v1.tar.gz)``).
-The file pattern names do not follow a fixed convention throughout the catalog, so simply add an underscore and version number to the end of whatever the current file pattern is (before the ``.tar.gz`` file extension), or increment the version number if the previous file already has one.
+File names do not follow a fixed convention throughout the catalog, so simply add an underscore and version number to the end of whatever the current file name is (before the ``.tar.gz`` file extension), or increment the version number if the previous file already has one.
 When the file is downloaded locally to the cache, the file is given a standardized name that will be the same regardless of which file is pulled from AWS.
-This process is critical to ensure there are no name collisions on AWS server side, which would create conflicts between the checksums of the old and new files between different version releases of `stdpopsim`.
+This makes it so that different releases of `stdpopsim` continue to work: since the checksum is coded into the package, changing the file on AWS would cause an error when the new file's checksum is compared on download to the checksum in the package.

 **************************
 Lifting over a genetic map